ellezv/learning-journal-basic/README.md

 # learning-journal-basic
-Basic mockup for a learning journal
+Basic mockup for a learning journal, using css and html only.